What is the Kitamuki Kannon Statue? – Traces of the “Hidden Christians” in Ogatsu, Akita

 The meaning and origin of the Kitamuki Kannon statue

-In this way, the Kitamuki Kannon statue is considered to be a Buddhist statue that contains a background of Christian repose for martyrs, and is attracting attention among researchers.
+Thus, the "North-Facing Kannon Statue" is considered a Buddhist statue that embodies a background of appeasing Christian martyrs, and it has attracted attention among researchers.

 History of its construction and historical background